Lady Rain lives in Australia and enjoys writing about travels, crafts and historical events.

 39. Great Ocean Road

-The scenic Great Ocean Road meanders along the south-eastern coast of Australia from Torquay to Warrnambool.
+The scenic Great Ocean Road meanders along the southeastern coast of Australia from Torquay to Warrnambool.
 Visitors will enjoy spectacular views of the ocean as they travel along one of Australia's most scenic roads.
-Visit Torquay if you want to do some surfing at the beaches or shop for RipCurl or Quiksilver merchandise at the Plaza.
+Visit Torquay if you want to do some surfing or shop at the Plaza.

 40. The Twelve Apostles

-The Great Ocean Road journey continues to the Twelve Apostles which are limestone rock formations near the coast of Port Campbell National Park.
+Your Great Ocean Road journey continues to the Twelve Apostles, which are limestone rock formations near the coast of Port Campbell National Park.
 Some of the limestones have collapsed under harsh erosion and only eight remain standing.

 41. Mornington Peninsula

 The Mornington Peninsula is one hour from the city.
-Go and relax at the many beaches along the coastline of the peninsula, do some fishing, scuba diving or sailing.
-Visit some of the wineries, pick-your-own fruits at the farms, play a game of golf or hang out at the restaurants and cafes.
+Go and relax at the many beaches along the coastline of the peninsula, do some fishing, scuba diving, or sailing.
+Visit some of the wineries, pick-your-own fruit at farms, play a game of golf, or hang out at the restaurants and cafes.

 42. Enchanted Adventure Maze Garden

-Situated in Mornington Peninsula, the Arthurs Seat Maze Garden have 15 hectares of parkands with several outdoor and indoor mazes.
-Plenty of fun activities for the children including the Tube Slide and they will definitely want to buy all the candies at the Amazing Lolly Shop.
+Situated in Mornington Peninsula, the Enchanted Adventure Maze Garden is 15 hectares of parkland with several outdoor and indoor mazes.
+Plenty of fun activities for the children and adults, including the Tube Slide, and kids will definitely want to check out the candies at the Amazing Lolly Shop.